 Don’t miss the Pho!
 One of the most famous and well-known vegan food in Vietnam and around the world is Vietnamese noodle soup called Pho.

-It’s packed with fresh herbs, rice noodles, vegetables and (of course) tofu.
-This steaming and a fragrant bowl of Vietnamese noodle soup is a great healthy and satisfying option.
+It’s packed with fresh herbs, rice noodles, vegetables, and (of course) tofu.
+This steaming and fragrant bowl of Vietnamese noodle soup is a great healthy and satisfying option.
 Usually, it will come with a side of herbs and spices which you can add by yourself to adjust the taste.
-Pho is a perfect soup for eating during cooler weather, especially in North of Vietnam.
+Pho is a perfect soup for eating during cooler weather, especially in the North of Vietnam.
 The Pho vegan soup is now available all over the world, so when you are in Vietnam it would be a shame not to try the real and authentic Vietnamese taste.

 Goi thap cam – Vietnamese combo salad

 Depending on the restaurant, some will serve this Vietnamese vegan dish with crispy spring rolls and ‘Cha Lua Chay’ – which is a vegetarian ham with a different and unique taste.
-Plus, when you are unsure of what to order, you can always count on this one being a safe, vegan and delicious option.
+Plus, when you are unsure of what to order, you can always count on this one as a safe, vegan, and delicious option.
 My recommendation when traveling to Hue is to visit a beautiful, fully vegan, riverside restaurant called Nhà Hàng Cơm Chay Bồ Đề, which has the best Gỏi thập cẩm.

 Here you have it!
 Those are my top 10 Vegan dishes you need to try in Vietnam.
 Hopefully, this article gave you the inspiration to try Vegan food in Vietnam.
 The bottom line is, there’ll always be something vegan to eat in Vietnam, and more often than not, it tastes pretty good.

-If you enjoyed reading this article, and you would love to try unique vegan food in Vietnam, we recommend our vegan tours available in 4 cities – Saigon, Hanoi, Hue and Hoi An.
+If you enjoyed reading this article, and you would love to try unique vegan food in Vietnam, we recommend our vegan tours available in 4 cities – Saigon, Hanoi, Hue, and Hoi An.
 We will show you the best, hidden places for vegan food in Vietnam!

 You Might Also Like